Open until 11pm • Daily departures • Call (305) 391-4040

 Lobster Season Overview

 Lobster diving in Key Largo follows Florida’s seasonal framework, with a short mini season followed by the longer regular season.
-Exact dates can change each year, so always verify current regulations before planning your trip.
+Daily limits are 6 per person per day in Monroe County and Biscayne National Park (12 per person per day elsewhere).
+Always verify current regulations before planning your trip.

 Season Timeline